Red Stretch Marks

 Stretch marks (also known as striae) are caused by damage to the collagen under your skin, which usually occurs when you rapidly gain or lose fat or muscle.
 This is common during pregnancy and during teenage years, due to the rapid growth and hormonal fluctuation that takes place during that time—in fact, at least 35 percent of girls and 15 percent of boys develop stretch marks at some point during puberty.
 Obesity and weight-lifting are also frequently the source of stretch marks.
 People with higher levels of melatonin in their skin are less prone to developing stretch marks.
 Also, although it’s unclear exactly why, genetics play a factor in whether or not you’re likely to develop them, too—if the generations of your family that came before you suffered from stretch marks, the likelihood is that you will as well.

 The most effective means of treating stretch marks is with laser surgery.
-Creams can help reduce the risk of permanent scarring, but lasers are the best way to actually remove stretch marks.
+Creams can help reduce the risk of scarring, but lasers are the best technique for stretch mark removal.
 Lasers like the Vbeam laser that Dr. Rajagopal employs for red stretch mark treatments actually break down the swollen blood vessels underneath the skin that make red stretch marks visible, while simultaneously stimulating skin cell and collagen growth.
 The laser strips away the damaged skin tissue, closes up the broken blood vessels that are causing redness, and re-bonds the fibers of the underlying skin.
 This takes away your stretch marks’ redness and reduces their inflammation, noticeably reducing their visibility.
 Laser treatment is not recommended if you have a dark skin tone, because you run the risk of permanently discoloring the area being treated.

 WHAT TO EXPECT WITH LASER TREATMENT